 Myth #3: It causes liver damage

-The most publicized kava myth of kava is probably that using it causes liver damage.
+The most publicized kava myth is that it causes liver damage.
 This was initially started back in the 1990s in Western Europe when many people reported getting liver damage, and some even died after taking an herbal kava supplement.
 There were even some deaths, which naturally caused some alarm.
 The EU banned kava in many countries due to safety concerns.

 However, after an in-depth investigation by the World Health Organization, it turns out that kava itself wasn’t the issue.
 It was recognized that kava has been used for thousands of years in the Pacific Islands, and there is no history of liver disease.
 This issue was connected to the kava supplements used being impure or contaminated with other unwanted ingredients or being used with other medications or substances that caused problems.